reemkhd/Trivia/README.md

 ### Backend
 The `./backend` directory contains a completed Flask and SQLAlchemy server. app.py defines the endpoints and reference models.py for DB and SQLAlchemy setup.
+<a href="https://github.com/reemkhd/Trivia/blob/master/backend/README.md">View the README.md within ./backend for more details.</a>

 ### Frontend
 The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.